jundalisay/spblist/content/en/research/poincare/science/chapter-13b.md

 We have given above 3 definitions of the magnetic force.

 The third has no meaning here, since an element of current is no longer acted upon by a single force.
 Nor has the first any meaning.
 What, in fact, is a magnetic pole?
 It is the extremity of an indefinite linear magnet.

 This magnet may be replaced by an indefinite solenoid.

 For the definition of magnetic force to have any meaning, the action exercised by an open current on an indefinite solenoid would only depend on the position of the extremity of that solenoid—i.e., that the action of a closed solenoid is zero.

 But this is not the case.

 On the other hand, there is nothing to prevent us from adopting the second definition which is founded on the measurement of the director couple which tends to orientate the magnetic needle.

-but, if it is adopted, neither the effects of induction nor electro-dynamic effects will depend solely on the distribution of the lines of force in this magnetic field.
+But, if it is adopted, neither the effects of induction nor electro-dynamic effects will depend solely on the distribution of the lines of force in this magnetic field.